-We strongly encourage all students to apply for the Benjamin Gilman Scholarships, if they are eligible; applications are due in March.
-The Freeman Foundation, which has just discontinued its Freeman-Asia grants, also encourages students to explore the IIEPassport Study Abroad Funding directory.
+We strongly encourage students who are U.S. citizens or permanent residents (green card) to apply for the Benjamin Gilman Scholarships or the Freeman-Asia Grants sponsored by the Freeman Foundation.
+We also encourage students to explore the IIEPassport Study Abroad Funding directory.
 MHC students should review the Outside Scholarships page for additional instructions.

 The program is open to students who have completed successfully (B- or better) at least one year of Chinese language in college.
 Students who studied Chinese in high school (or elsewhere) but have not taken the language in college should consult with Prof. Lisha Xu or Prof. Lei Yan to determine whether they meet the requirements for the program.
 Students will be placed at the appropriate language level (intermediate or advanced) upon their arrival.

-To apply, submit the program application, which is available as a WORD document or PDF document, and the waiver of liability form to the McCulloch Center for Global Initiatives by Monday, February 1, 2016.
+To apply, submit the program application, which is available as a WORD document or PDF document, and the waiver of liability form to the McCulloch Center for Global Initiatives by Monday, February 1, 2016 (Mount Holyoke students) or by Friday, February 19, 2016 (non-Mount Holyoke students).
 The McCulloch Center is located in 108 Dwight Hall; its mailing address is:

 McCulloch Center for Global Initiatives